theo-armour/agenda/0-agenda.md

 ## <a href="" onclick="parent.location.hash=&quot;https://api.github.com/repos/theo-armour/pages/contents/00-snippets/1-slogan-of-the-day.md&quot;">Slogan</a>

 * ++
-*

-* 2024-12-05: Which is better:
-* forgetting the present and living in the past?
-* forgetting the past and living in the present?
 * 2024-12-06:&nbsp;With deeper knowledge there may be deeper feelings

 <!-- this is a comment -->